RavinduRB/Color-Identifier/README.md

      ✅ Live hex color code display
      ✅ GUI color box that reflects the detected color ✅ Multiple camera selection support

+---

+🔴  **Technologies Used**

+     🔹Python – Core programming language.
+     🔹OpenCV – For real-time video capture and frame processing.
+     🔹MediaPipe – Prepared for hand tracking.
+     🔹Tkinter – For building the desktop GUI.
+     🔹Pillow (PIL) – For converting OpenCV frames to display in Tkinter.